Caring for loved ones under unique circumstances.

 - What kind of government aid is available to assist with caring for individuals with special needs?

-- What is a special needs trust?
+- What is a supplemental needs trust (sometimes called a special needs trust)?

 - What should I consider when choosing a special needs professional?

 Having a child with special needs can bring unique joys and added challenges to your life, as well as complex financial and emotional concerns for you, for your child’s siblings, and for potential guardians of your child.
 Today, according to Disabled World e-newsletter, about 39.7 million Americans or, 12.6% of the population, qualify as having a disability.
 And while social attitudes toward disability have changed and have grown more accepting, resources for people with special needs remain scarce.

 So where do you start as you think about providing for a loved one with special needs?
 A basic checklist of “to dos” can help organize immediate goals and provide a framework, no matter what the age of your loved one.
 The Special Needs Network, a nonprofit group providing professional services to special-needs families, suggests the following:

 - Apply for all state and federal government programs on behalf of family members with disabilities.

 - Make certain that when you pass away there will be adequate funds available to provide for family members.
 Be sure to properly safeguard assets so government benefits won’t be jeopardized and your own assets won’t be depleted.